EmilHvitfeldt/xaringancolor/README.md

 </style>
 ```

-And the forth and final section creates a R chunk that sets us up to use
+And the fourth and final section creates a R chunk that sets us up to
-[flair](https://github.com/r-for-educators/flair) package.
-It loads the
+use [flair](https://github.com/r-for-educators/flair) package.
+It loads
-package and defines character vectors which specifies the colors.
+the package and defines character vectors that specify the colors.

 ``` code
 ``{r flair_color, echo=FALSE}